h8ngryDev4Hire/ZillowWebScraper/README.md

 ## Contributing
 - This is a personal project I made.
-Feel free to use it in your code projects just
+Feel free to use it in your code projects!

 ## License
 - This project is licensed under the GPL3 License.
 Check [LICENSE.md](https://github.com/h8ngryDev4Hire/ZillowWebScraper/blob/main/LICENSE.md) for more information.